BethGoder/BethGoder.github.io/_posts/2016-12-03-AwardEligibility2016.markdown

 ---
-title: Award Eligibility 2016
+title: 2016 in Review
 date: 2016-12-03 010:24:58
 ---

-It's that time of year.
-Science fiction and fantasy authors everywhere are posting lists of their award eligible work.
-This is my first year participating!
-Achievement unlocked?
-Here's a list of my award eligible work for 2016:
+Here's a list of my stories published in 2016:

 ### [Murder or a Duck]( http://escapepod.org/2016/10/13/ep545-murder-or-a-duck/) (4,000 words, Escape Pod)